History of Papua New Guinea: German New Guinea

 With Europe's growing desire for coconut oil, Godeffroy's of Hamburg, the largest trading firm in the Pacific, began trading for copra in the New Guinea Islands.
 In 1884, the German Empire formally took possession of the northeast quarter of the island and put its administration in the hands of a chartered trading company formed for the purpose, the German New Guinea Company.
 In the charter granted to this company by the German Imperial Government in May 1885, it was given the power to exercise sovereign rights over the territory and other "unoccupied" lands in the name of the government, and the ability to "negotiate" directly with the native inhabitants.
 Relationships with foreign powers were retained as the preserve of the German government.
 The Neu Guinea Kompanie paid for the local governmental institutions directly, in return for the concessions which had been awarded to it.
 In 1899, the German imperial government assumed direct control of the territory, thereafter known as German New Guinea.

+While the German administration was at first run by a commercial company, by 1889 the German government had direct control.
+The German New Guinea Company had initially tried to develop plantations, but when this was not successful began to engage in barter trade.
+Trading posts were established in 1897, and German authorities soon banned other traders from accessing the region to try and restrict competition.
+Where trade continued inland, the use of established trade routes meant traders were safe from attacks.
+This clandestine internal cross-border trade continued until at least the 1930s.
+In the British area, gold was found near the Mambare River in 1895.

 New Guinea was basically a business venture.
 Thousands of local workers were hired as cheap labor on cocoa and copra plantations.
 In 1899, the German government took control of the colony from the New Guinea company of Berlin.
 Education was in the hands of missionaries.
 In 1914 when the First World War broke out Australia seized the German colony.
 The plantations were given to Australian war veterans and in 1921 the League of Nations gave Australia a trusteeship over New Guinea.
 The plantations and gold mining generated a degree of prosperity.

+New Guinea first placed limitations on the birds-of-paradise trade, before banning it for one year in 1914.
+The ban on trade became permanent in 1922 under Australian rule.